data2health/contributor-attribution-model/docs/source/introduction.rst

 **Additional Notes:**

-* Expansions of josn keys and identifier pefixes in the data above will be provided in a :ref:`JSON-LD context file <ld-context>`.
+* Expansions of json keys and identifier prefixes in the data above will be provided in a :ref:`JSON-LD context file <ld-context>`.
 * Attributes preceded by an underscore (e.g. ``"_expertise"``) represent extensions to the core CAM model that CIViC might create to capture application-specific content in their system.'
 * Additional data examples will be provided as part of the :ref:`Implementation Guide <implementation-guide>`.